 Published

-Gathering inspiration as a force of creation
+Gathering inspiration as a force for creation

 A couple of things in my thoughts are coming together; recently I have been reading the Virgil Abloh chronicle “Make it ours” and the book Abloh-isms.
 In it you find reference to his 3% rule.
 Separately have I been working on migrating all my Instagram saved posts to Are.na.
 “Mooooooooodboard”, something Loïc Prigent always says in his videos (of which I have watched this recent one) and apparently is also a website of his.
 Also did I watch this video tour of Diplo’s Jamaican house (mansion), making me think of Major Lazer and its graphic record sleeves.